Get

 Conclusion

-Dog leg prosthetics are a relatively new development in veterinary medicine and help dogs with missing limbs regain their mobility.
-While this can be promising for dogs after amputation, not all dogs are a good candidate for a prosthetic leg.
-There are many factors to consider, so it’s important to work with your vet to determine the best course of action for your dog’s quality of life and well-being.
+Dog leg prosthetics are a relatively new development in veterinary medicine that can help dogs with missing limbs regain their mobility.
+While this can be promising for dogs after amputation, not all dogs are a good candidates for a prosthetic leg, and many dogs do extremely well on three legs.
+The field of canine prosthetics is constantly evolving, so it’s a good idea to do your homework and explore different options and work with your vet to determine the best course of action for your dog’s quality of life and well-being.

 Featured Image Credit: Property of Dive Design.
 All rights reserved to the copyright owners.